ronanchilvers/ronanchilvers.github.io/content/posts/twelve-duchies/house-rules.md

 ---
 date: 2025-11-12
 title: House Rules
-summary1: Some house rules that I'm using for the Twelve Duchies
+summary: I'm using a few house rules and mechanics while playing, inspired by (or pinched from) sources such as Tale of the Manticore.
 draft: false
 tags:
   - actual-play
   - ose
 categories:
   - Twelve Duchies
-summary: I'm using a few house rules and mechanics while playing, inspired by (or pinched from) sources such as Tale of the Manticore.
 ---
 I'm using a few house rules and mechanics while playing, inspired by (or pinched from) sources such as [Tale of the Manticore].
 I'm intending to keep this article up to date with any new or modified rules I might adopt in the future.